Anime: Magical Shopping Arcade Abenobashi

 - Boke and Tsukkomi Routine: Used throughout various parts of the series, but part of the Lame Pun Reaction listed below in particular.

-- Breast Expansion: In the second episode, Sasshi had to defeat the final boss by using a magic talisman that Arumi bought, which turned out to be used for Breast Expansion — the boss's chest swelled up so much it exploded.
+- Breast Expansion: In the Dragon Quest-themed second episode, Sasshi defeats the final boss using a magic talisman that Arumi bought, which turned out to be used for Breast Expansion — the boss's chest swelled up so much it exploded.

 - Broken Aesop: The message is clearly a set of stock aesops like Be Yourself, Live in the real world, accept reality as it is, You can't fight fate, Let the dead rest, and most specifically, You can't use magic to solve all your problems.
 If it wasn't clear enough, Sasshi's father even lampshades this, telling him that he should just drop the whole Onmyo business and grow out of it.
 All that is suddenly rendered null and void in the last few minutes of the final episode when Sasshi regains his memories of his past life and completely reforms the world, not only saving Grandpa Masa, but also bringing Abe and Mune back.
 At that point, the whole thing starts feeling like a Take That of stock aesops more than anything else.